TheNZWankPoliceNov20202/TheNZWankPoliceNov20202/README.md

-- 👋 Hi, I’m @TheNZWankPoliceNov20202
+- 👋 Hi im Blockyperp From The NZ Wank Police A Special Police For Wankers We Expose And Arrest Wankers if You See A wanker Please Report Them To US.
-- 👀 I’m interested in ...
+- 👀 im interested in Making The World A better Place
-- 🌱 I’m currently learning ...
+- 🌱 im currently learning Web Dev/Hacking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ im Looking to collaborate on Exposeing Wankers
-- 📫 How to reach me ...
+- 📫 How To Reach me?

 <!---
 TheNZWankPoliceNov20202/TheNZWankPoliceNov20202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.